ArtskydJ/jpc-autonomous-framework/README.md

 slew(127,  120, 10) //Returns 127

 //target,  now, rate
+slew(129,  120, 10) //Returns 127
+slew(-129,-120, 10) //Returns -127

+//target,  now, rate
 slew(-100, -70, 10) //Returns -80
 slew(-100, -80, 10) //Returns -90
 slew(-100, -90, 10) //Returns -100
 ```

-###int buttonsToSpeed(TVexJoysticks forwardButton, TVexJoysticks reverseButton)
+###int buttonsToSpeed(TVexJoysticks forwardBtn, TVexJoysticks reverseBtn, int holdPower=0)

-- `TVexJoysticks forwardButton` is the button that causes `127` to be returned when pressed.
+- `TVexJoysticks forwardBtn` is the button that causes `127` to be returned when pressed.
-- `TVexJoysticks reverseButton` is the button that causes `-127` to be returned when pressed.
+- `TVexJoysticks reverseBtn` is the button that causes `-127` to be returned when pressed.
+- `int holdPower` is the value returned if `forwardBtn` and `reverseBtn` are both not pressed or both pressed.
+Useful for default lift holding power, or similar.

 Turns two buttons (up/down or left/right) into a motor speed.